-I started blogging because I had already been writing (a book called Infinite Sadness, and I wanted to keep writing with what I hoped would be a potentially wider audience.
-At the time the book was published, I felt like severe chronic mental illness would continue to be a major issue in my life.
+I started blogging because I had already been writing (a book called Infinite Sadness) and I wanted to keep writing with what I hoped would be a potentially wider audience.
+At the time the book was published, I felt like severe chronic mental illness would always be a major, and possibly life-threatening, issue in my life.

 I’ve changed my mind.
 Maybe there was hope for something better.
 I’ve decided that there is something more than infinite sadness and so I want to share my journey of hope with you.

 I have Borderline Personality Disorder (BPD), diagnosed some 17 years after treatment began.
 Until then I was simply described as treatment resistant.
 I hate that term.
 There are a few other labels attached to my name too.
 I’ll get into those as I write.

 Am I crazy?
 Probably.
 Is it ‘all in my head’?
 Absolutely, that’s where my brain resides.
 Is it easy?
 No, it’s damn hard.

 To add to the mix, the last couple of years have seen a dramatic decline in my physical health.
 In 2010 I was diagnosed with the auto-immune condition Graves’ Disease.
 It was caused by medication I took (and still take) for my mental illness.
 But then that medication is saving my life so it’s a huge dilemma.
 One that too many people face.